mapbox/batfish/README.md

 **Work in progress!**

+### Draft pages

+Any page with `published: false` in its front matter will be considered a draft page.

+Draft pages are built during development but are *not* included in [production](#production) builds.

 ## Configuration

 To use the Batfish CLI, your configuration file should be a Node module that exports a function returning a configuration object.